emrementese/Telegram-Bot-With-Python/README.md

 5- BotFather will give Bot Token key.
 Save this key.

-6- you can designed bot wiht this command;
+6- you can designed bot with this command;

         /mybots